 All purchasing is accomplished centrally.
 The office of the Chief Procurement Officer is located at Pace′s Arlington Heights Headquarters.
 Bid Documents may be picked up at this location, sent to you, and are also available for download from our website.
 The business hours of the Office of the Chief Procurement Officer are 8:00 A.M. to 5:00 P.M., Monday through Friday.

-Although centralized, the purchasing of "bus" parts and services is conducted by Materials Management staff.
+Although centralized, the purchasing of "bus" parts and services is conducted by Small Purchases staff.
 Maintenance, repair and operating (MRO) supplies are purchased locally through each facility.
 These "buys" are conducted under informal bidding procedures using email or telephone quotes or written quotations and are limited in value to less than $250,000.
 Suppliers interested to bid with Pace, may register here.

 How Pace Buys

 The regulations governing Pace′s purchases and sales transactions state that, with few exceptions, all purchase orders or contracts exceeding two hundred and fifty thousand dollars ($250,000) for all services, rolling stock, the purchase or sale of materials or equipment and construction at $40,000, shall be accomplished by free and open competitive bidding.
 This type of purchasing is called a "Formal Procurement” that requires a structured process using the Invitation for Bids and Request for Proposals methods.